zx80/flask-simple-auth/README.md

 - the **application** focusses on *what* to do, and *declares* its security constraints.
-- the **configuration** declares *how* the authentification and authorization constraints are checked, with numerous state-of-the-art possibilities.
+- the **configuration** declares *how* the authentification and authorization constraints are checked, with numerous state-of-the-art possibilities made available through directives and hooks.
 - the **framework** *implements* and *enforces* the security on the application routes, with safe defaults so that security cannot be overlooked.